Samourai-Wallet/whirlpool-client/README-DEV.md

 String paymentCode = ...
 MixParams mixParams = new MixParams(utxoHash, utxoIndex, paymentCode, mixHandler);

-// client configuration (server...)
-WhirlpoolClientConfig config = new WhirlpoolClientConfig(wsUrl, params);

-// instanciate client
-WhirlpoolClient whirlpoolClient = WhirlpoolClientImpl.newClient(config);

-// get pools list
-Pools pools = whirlpoolClient.fetchPools();

-String poolId = ... // select a pool
+String poolId = ... // obtained from pools fetched earlier

 // listener will be notified of whirlpool progress in realtime WhirlpoolClientListener listener = new LoggingWhirlpoolClientListener(){